Damian-Curran/MNIST-data-sets/README.md

 # MNIST-data-sets

+## Problem Sheet 2

+In this repository we will be taking a look at the MNIST data set and investigating its different aspects.
+We will then read MNIST data(image bytes/ label bytes).
+We will also print out images using dots and hashes.

 ## Installing needed technologies

 You'll will first need to install Python, this can be done by following this link and its instructions, install Python 3 [Pyton Install](https://www.howtogeek.com/197947/how-to-install-python-on-windows/)